top of page

 The format of the works is digital art/prints.

-The series of works, which were initially inspired by the words of presidential spokesman Dmitry Peskov, stating that the war is supported by "an absolute minority of Russians", began in March 2022.
-As the project progressed, the issues covered by the works gradually became broader, encompassing various social problems of the country.
+The creation of a series of works, initially inspired by the words of the presidential press secretary Dmitry Peskov that the war is supported by "an absolute minority of Russians", was started back in March 2022.
+As the project developed, the issues covered by the works gradually became broader, covering various social problems of the country.
+The visual language created by the authors is suitable for highlighting a whole layer of sins of Russian society that appeared long before February 24 - first of all, its all-consuming indifference, and random shoots of humanity that were not crushed by the huge letter Z.

-dialogue with the artist
+Dialogue with the artist

 bottom of page